chatgptdev/minidynlang/LanguageReference.md

 - Named arguments (user functions)
   - Call with name: expr pairs: f(x: 1, y: 2)
   - You can mix positional and named; once a named arg is seen, remaining positionals go to rest (if rest exists), otherwise it’s an error.
+  - Duplicate names are an error; missing required (non-defaulted) parameters are an error.
   - Built-ins do not support named arguments.
 - this binding
   - Method call target.prop(args) passes this = target for normal (non-arrow) user functions.